MDAnalysis/UserGuide/doc/source/trajectories/trajectories.rst

     u = mda.Universe(PSF, DCD)
     len(u.trajectory)

-When a trajectory is first loaded from a file, it is set to the first frame by default.
+When a trajectory is first loaded from a file, it is set to the first frame (with index 0), by default.

 .. ipython:: python